 - Companies with underperforming NPS compared to others in their industry often suffer business “churn”—a virtual revolving door of multiple lost accounts, poor employee engagement, and turnover.

 - Businesses that connect company-wide performance with scores see the greatest and fastest increase in their NPS ratings—in some cases as much as a 20- to 30-point improvement in 18 months or less.
 Key account wins are stronger, and large customers gain even more momentum.
 A rising NPS creates solid market growth and share of wallet advances.

-Exceptional NPS consulting calculates more than a score: it identifies areas where improvements can be made
+Exceptional NPS consulting calculates more than a score: it identifies areas where improvements can be made to elevate results.

 If companies tell us they are underwhelmed by NPS, it’s generally because they have received just a score—not a solution.
 Scores alone create a vacuum.
 No one knows exactly what the result means, except that the number “goes up or down.”

 The true value of an NPS exercise is in discovering the “why”—why did you give Company X that particular score?
 Then, supplement that insight with a range of additional deep dives to deliver more than a score: collectively, your customers identify a prescriptive approach of how to improve the business in general.